readthedocs/ethicalads.io/content/posts/announcing-ethical-ads.md

 Ethical advertising was first created to make Read the Docs, our own open source project, sustainable.
-We're now bringing ethical ads to other open source projects.
+We're now bringing ethical ads to other develoeprs.

 We've found that privacy preserving ads are a win for both developers and advertisers.
 Advertisers are able to target developers on the sites they frequent without being blocked.